Which? tries out £60 Aldi carpet cleaner – Which? News

 Aldi regularly sells own-brand household appliances at fraction of the price of their branded counterparts.
 Some have impressed us, giving the bigger brands a run for their money, while others have fallen short.

-Find out if we think this cheap carpet washer is one to snap up in the full Aldi Easy Home Carpet Cleaner first look review.
+Find out if we think this cheap carpet washer is one to snap up in our review of Aldi home electrical offers.

 Are cheap carpet cleaners any good?